kpatticake/alcohol-label-verifier/README.md

 ## Limitations

-The largest limitation encountered was OCR accuracy on highly stylized labels.
+The largest limitation encountered was OCR accuracy on highly stylized label text, especially brand names.

-Tesseract performed very well when reading clean, high-contrast text.
-However, decorative fonts, curved text, artistic branding, and complex label designs often reduced recognition accuracy.
-Brand names were especially difficult because they are commonly displayed as large, stylized logo text rather than simple printed text.
-During testing, Tesseract often recognized standardized compliance information such as ABV, net contents, and government warning language more reliably than brand names.
+Tesseract performed well when reading clean, high-contrast text.
+However, decorative fonts, curved text, artistic branding, image-based logos, and complex label layouts reduced recognition accuracy.
+Brand names were the most difficult field to verify reliably because they are often presented as large stylized artwork rather than simple printed text.
+For example, during testing, Tesseract sometimes recognized secondary text such as `Distillery` but failed to capture the full brand name displayed above it.

+This made perfect field matching difficult in some cases, but it also demonstrated the purpose of the verification workflow.
+When OCR failed to extract a field accurately, the application correctly reported that field as a mismatch.
+The prototype therefore shows both the potential value of automated label verification and the practical limits of relying on OCR alone.

+Tesseract was selected because it supports browser-based OCR and does not require an external OCR API or third-party service.
 One advantage of the current implementation is that all OCR processing occurs directly within the browser.
-No external OCR APIs or third-party services are required.
+However, a production version would likely need additional OCR tuning, image preprocessing, confidence scoring, or a more advanced OCR/document analysis service to improve recognition of stylized brand names and complex label artwork.

 The government warning check is currently a presence check.
 It looks for key warning language such as `government warning` and `surgeon general`, but it does not fully validate the entire warning statement word-for-word.
 A production version would need more complete legal text validation.